 Use the marker to trace around the end of the paper towel roll on the clear plastic.

-Cut out the piece of plastic so that it is just small enough to fit inside the end of the paper towel roll.
+Cut out the piece of plastic so it is just small enough to fit inside the end of the paper towel roll.

 Start dropping the translucent beads into the paper towel roll.